radicle-dev/radicle-upstream/DEVELOPMENT.md

 Our current workflow is to put our changes in feature branches which get submitted for review on GitHub as pull requests.
 Ideally a pull request is small and changes only one aspect of the code at a time.
-After a pull request is reviewed by at least one peer and passes all tests it can be squash-merged into master.
+After a pull request is reviewed by at least one peer and passes all tests, it can be squash-merged into master.

 To automate our release process as much as possible we're using